WordPress/wporg-plugin-guidelines/guideline-06.md

 <ul>
 	<li>A service that exists for the sole purpose of validating licenses or keys while all functional aspects of the plugin are included locally is not permitted.</li>
 	<li>Creation of a service by moving arbitrary code out of the plugin so that the service may falsely appear to provide supplemented functionality is prohibited.</li>
 	<li>Storefronts.
-A plugin that acts only as a front-end for products to be purchased and installed from external systems will not be accepted.</li>
+A plugin that acts only as a front-end for products to be purchased and/or installed from external systems will not be accepted.</li>
 </ul>